 - Be honest with the people around you, family, friends and employers.
 The more they understand what it is, how it affects you and what support you need the better the process will be!

 - Thanks to the medication I’m planning to get away sometime post lockdown and I'm confident my gout won’t hinder my travels too much.

-We’ve funded several research projects to help develop better treatments for gout and improve patient care:
+We’ve funded several research projects to help develop better treatments for gout and improve patient care.
+For example:

 - How can nurse-led care and patient involvement improve the treatment of gout?

 Gout is essentially the only ‘’curable’’ form of arthritis, because if you’re on the right dose of allopurinol your uric acid levels will be brought down enough to dissolve all the crystals in your joints.

 Professor Michael Doherty led this research looking at individualised treatments and nurse-led care, he tells us why these studies are vital to develop better treatments.

 Professor Michael Doherty shows us how we can improve the treatment of gout.

 Studies show nurse-led care and patient involvement can improve the treatment of gout

 We funded trials to look at the effectiveness of nurse delivered care for gout patients, which included individualised information and patient involvement.